The Greens Program

 Our versatile greens can be eaten raw in a salad, sauteed in olive oil or sprinkled on top of most any dish to adda bit of flavor and nutrition.
 We make it easy to get all of your vegetable servings in for the day!

 Each share will have 6 different greens.
-You can expect to always get a bag of the Petite Mix and the Mighty Mix.
+You can expect to always get a bag of the House Blend and the Mighty Mix.
 We'll rotate other greens in each week so you can experience something new every week!
 Variety is key to a healthy diet!

 Greens you can expect to see: